Obituary: Winnie Madikizela-Mandela of South Africa

 An appeal judge overturned the conviction for theft, but upheld the one for fraud, handing her a three-year-and-six-month suspended sentence.

-At the ANC conference in 2007, she was elected to the party's top decision-making body, the National Executive Committee, and in the 2009 general election, she was placed fifth on the list of ANC MPs nominated for parliament, in a clear sign that Mr Zuma saw her as an electoral asset.
+At the ANC conference in 2007, she was elected to the party's top decision-making body, the National Executive Committee, and in the 2009 general election, she was placed fifth on the list of ANC MPs nominated for parliament, in a clear sign that then-President Jacob Zuma saw her as an electoral asset.

 She would later clash with him and become political patron of the youth leader Julius Malema.

 Ms Madikizela-Mandela described being there for the final moments of her ex-husband's life in 2013, and appeared in a prominent position at memorial services in his honour.

 After his death, she became embroiled in a legal battle over his village home, which she wanted for their two daughters, Zinzi and Zenani.
 The Supreme Court affirmed a decision that she held no claim to it in January 2018.

 The same month she was honoured with an honorary degree from Makerere University in Uganda for her anti-apartheid campaigning.

 Although she remained in the political limelight, she was granted leave from parliament in March 2018 due to ill health.

 A family spokesman confirmed her death on 2 April, aged 81.

 Her family said she had suffered from a "long illness" and had been in and out of hospital in the last months of her life.